wandyezj/Random/writings/thoughts/api_design.md

 #### Structure Purpose

 The purpose of API structure is to provide the concrete blocks of interaction the user can access.
-The structure contributes towards shaping the users __Mental Model__
+The structure contributes towards representing allowed behavior and shaping the users __Mental Model__ of the API.
+The structure also contributes towards the readability of the final sequence of interaction blocks.

 #### Structure Principals

+* Having the same structure represent the same concept is easier to understand and remember.
+* d

 #### Structure Patterns

+* Strong Types

 ### Documentation